Wall Street climbs to add more to its strong January

-NEW YORK (AP) — Wall Street is closing a strong January with more gains on Tuesday, ahead of what many investors hope will be one of the Federal Reserve’s last hikes to interest rates for a while.
+NEW YORK (AP) — Wall Street closed out a strong January with more gains on Tuesday, ahead of what many investors hope will be one of the Federal Reserve’s last hikes to interest rates for a while.

-The S&P 500 was 1% higher and on pace to close out its third winning month in the last four.
-The Dow Jones Industrial Average was up 209 points, or 0.6%, at 33,926, as of 2:59 p.m.
-Eastern time, and the Nasdaq composite was 1.3% higher.

-Markets got a boost after a report showed that growth for U.S. workers’ pay and benefits slowed during the end of 2022.
-While that’s frustrating for people trying to keep up with higher prices for eggs and other groceries, markets see it as an encouraging sign of easing pressure on inflation.
+Markets got a boost after a report showed that that growth for workers’ pay and benefits slowed during the end of 2022.
+While that’s frustrating for people trying to keep up with soaring prices, markets see it as an encouraging sign of easing pressure on inflation and possibly a gentler Fed in the months ahead.

 Such moves try to stamp out inflation by intentionally slowing the economy and dragging down on prices for stocks and other investments.
 The worry is that too-high rates would cause a severe recession and drop-off in corporate profits.